 “Good,” there was a sound of glass breaking in the background, “ALEX!”
 She shrieked, “Sorry I got to go, remember to call me!”

 “Yeah yeah.”
 I said hanging up.
-Putting my jacket on, and drawing the hood over my head I quickly ran to the back door and walked out in the bitter rain.
+Putting my jacket on, and drawing the hood over my head so my hair wouldn't get wet, I quickly ran to the back door and walked out in the bitter rain.

 Running as fast as I could yet trying not to slip while doing so, though I could hardly see five feet in front of me from the rain.
 I managed to wonder down the street without hitting into anything, the night seemed to be lapping all the light from the city, it was dreadfully dark.